anasanjuan/skysquare/README.md

 *At the moment, this is a mobile first (and only) app that uses google maps api, so please put your browser emulating mobile view and enable the geolocation.*

-*To initialitzate skysquare api, first clone it from github.
-Then in your console, you should be locate on the root folder and write the following command:*
+*To initialitzate skysquare, first clone it from github.
+For the api, you will need a cloudinary account.
+Please, put your cloudinary config details in a .env file.
+Then in your console, once you are in the skysquare-api root folder, write the following commands:*

 ```sh
 $ npm i